connervieira/Predator/DOCUMENTATION.md

 2. Select a mode
     - Predator can operate in 4 possible modes.
         - Management mode (Mode 0)
-            - This mode isn't a main operating mode for Predator, and simply exists for doing basic management tasks.
+            - This mode isn't a main operating mode for Predator, and simply exists for doing management tasks.
             - In situations where Predator is hard-installed, like in a vehicle or security system, this mode makes it easy to clear folders, copy files, and maintain Predator without having to remove the central processor.
         - Pre-recorded mode (Mode 1)
             - In this mode, Predator will analyze a pre-recorded video clip that you provide.
 This video can be in any format supported by FFMPEG.